camrossi/akb/README.md

 ### Visibility

-A visualization tool `vkaci` is also deployed on the cluster.
+A visualization tool [ACI-Kubernetes-Visualiser](https://github.com/datacenter/ACI-Kubernetes-Visualiser) is also deployed on the cluster.
 It is exposed as a service and can be used to visualize the cluster topology.
+Currently only ACI is supported.

 ## Open Issues